mstable/MIPs/TDP/tdp-55.md

 ### Signer Structure and Replacement Process

-Both the TreasuryDAO and ProtocolDAO must maintain a 4/6 signer structure at all times to ensure security as outlined in [TDP 44](https://forum.mstable.org/t/tdp-44-mstabledao-restructure/887/16?u=tclochard).
+Both the TreasuryDAO and ProtocolDAO must maintain a 4/6 signer structure at all times to ensure security as outlined in [TDP 44](./tdp-44.md).

-If a signer expresses a desire to leave their position outside of a regular election process (which may not be required in the future depending on the outcome of MIP 30) , the signer group should work together to find and suggest a new trusted signer and the change should be ratified through a governance vote.
+If a signer expresses a desire to leave their position outside of a regular election process (which may not be required in the future depending on the outcome of [MIP 30](../MIPS/mip-30.md), the signer group should work together to find and suggest a new trusted signer and the change should be ratified through a governance vote.

 If signer compensation is stopped due to the conditions described in the previous section being met, signer structure could be reduced to a 3/5, 2/3 or 2/4 multisig by agreement within the signer group to allow for easier execution of any required transactions and to allow for any signers who may not wish to be available without compensation.